unmade/apiwrappers/README.rst

 Here we defined ``Repo`` dataclass that describes what we want to get from response and pass it to the ``fetch`` function.

-Now, our API wrapper is ready for use:
+The API client is ready for use:

 .. code-block:: python